OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 In late 2020, Microsoft announced their new project, [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview), a Domain-Specific Language (DSL) for deploying Azure resources.
 Bicep aims to simplify the authoring experience, making it easy to learn.
 It's also modular and re-usable.

 Today, Bicep is hugely popular in the IT community.
-You can find blogs posts, tweets, conference sessions, and plenty of interaction on the official [Bicep GitHub space](https://github.com/Azure/bicep).
-Since v0.3 Bicep has been fully supported by Microsoft Support plans and is considered ready for production.
+You can find blog posts, tweets, conference sessions, and plenty of interaction on the official [Bicep GitHub space](https://github.com/Azure/bicep).
+Bicep has been supported by Microsoft Support Plans as of v.0.3, and is considered ready for production.

-In this post, I introduce how to use Bicep templates and automate their deployment using [Octopus Runbooks](https://octopus.com/docs/runbooks).
+In this post, I introduce using Bicep templates and automating their deployment using [Octopus Runbooks](https://octopus.com/docs/runbooks).

-## Getting started with Bicep and Octopus Deploy
+## Getting started with Bicep and Octopus

 ### Prerequisites